The da2pp vaccine is one of the most important vaccines for dogs, especially puppies.

 Immunity is provided with at least 2 doses of vaccine at intervals of 2 to 3 weeks in the range of 6-16 weeks.

 It is not zoonotic.
-It does not pose a risk to human health.
+It does not have a risk to human health.